 “Why escape your intended purpose by copying and trying to be someone else?
 You will discover who you were meant to be only after you have shown confidence being yourself.” ― Suzy Kassem

-5. Your worth is not determined by the dollars in your pocket
+5/6.
+Your worth is not just determined by the money in your pocket

 “When you’re constantly thinking of others and what they must be thinking or feeling or expecting, you wind up in this perpetual state of trying to please them.
 You see yourself through their eyes and you lose sight of who you are.” ― Michael Soll

 Your past incidents which you thought would scar you forever are just mere chapters of your life.
 They do not alter anything.
 Every mistake can be made up with something good.
 So, at no point think about giving up, love what you are, and appreciate this beautiful thing called life and the people you have in it.

 Respect, Love, and Value yourself.
 Always remember to be good to yourself by taking care of yourself.
 Make yourself a priority and know that it’s okay.
 Don’t feel guilty for loving yourself, first!
 You’re just as important as anybody else.
 Also, do not be afraid to seek help, whenever needed.